 Throughout the process of moving an office, it’s important to work with people you trust.
 Hire movers with commercial moving experience to make your move go as smoothly as possible!

-Sophie Pollack-Milgate has a day job as a bioethics research assistant.
-In her free time, she likes to read books critiquing psychiatry, complain about how either ice or heat are ruining her runs (depending on the season), and modify recipes beyond recognition.
+Sophie Pollack-Milgate has a day job as a research assistant.
+In her free time, she likes to read 10% of the library books she checks out, complain about how either ice or heat are ruining her runs (depending on the season), and modify recipes beyond recognition.